-The lure of pure, unadulterated heroin reeled them in like nothing else would.
+The lure of pure, unadulterated heroin reeled them in.
 “That’s right.
-I don’t do it all the time, but it’s kind of a promotional for new clients.”
+It’s kind of a promotional for new clients.”

 The long, unshaven face creased into a smile.
 “Hook me up, man.”

-Wren grinned, bouncing on the balls of her feet like some trashy, insane cheerleader.
+Wren grinned, bounced on the balls of her feet like some trashy, insane cheerleader.

 I shot a glance from Rick to Luca and nodded.
 They were hungry, too.
 “Okay.”
 I saw the bills palmed in Rick’s hand.
 “But not here.”

 I started walking and Wren stuck her arm through mine, bobbed her head against my shoulder.